TianjieZhang1993/DSPS23/README.md

 **Strategy used:**

-Attention module modified the yolov5
+A sinAM Attention module was used to modify the yolov5l model.

 ---